This exploration is for all ages, as the colored smilies show. You can explore the Viking people with your whole family together!

 For the Viking People Craft you will need crayons, glue, scissors, and the Viking People printable.

-To make the Viking people craft, print onto regular paper or card stock.
+To make the Viking people craft, print out both pages of the printable on card stock.
 Color the people and their belongings.
 Cut out all of the parts.
 Glue the rectangular bodies into a cylinder.
-Then glue together the head, arms, hair, feet and other body parts.
-Finally glue on the weapons and belongings.
+Then glue together the head, arms, hair, feet, and other body parts.
+Finally, glue on the weapons and belongings.

 Step 3: Show What You Know